confluentinc/confluent-kafka-dotnet/README.md

 To install Confluent.Kafka from within Visual Studio, search for Confluent.Kafka in the NuGet Package Manager UI, or run the following command in the Package Manager Console:

 ```
-Install-Package Confluent.Kafka -Version 1.0-experimental-13
+Install-Package Confluent.Kafka -Version 1.0-beta
 ```

 To add a reference to a dotnet core project, execute the following at the command line:

 ```
-dotnet add package -v 1.0-experimental-13 Confluent.Kafka
+dotnet add package -v 1.0-beta Confluent.Kafka
 ```

-We recommend using the latest 1.0-beta version of Confluent.Kafka for new projects in preference to the most recent stable release (0.11.5).
+**Note:** We recommend using the `1.0-beta` version of Confluent.Kafka for new projects in preference to the most recent stable release (0.11.5).
 The 1.0 API provides more features, is considerably improved and is more performant than 0.11.x releases.
-However, be warned that we may still make breaking API changes prior to the final 1.0 release.
+In choosing the label 'beta', we are signaling that we do not anticipate making any high impact changes to the API before the 1.0 release, however be warned that some breaking changes are still planned.
 You can track progress and provide feedback on the new 1.0 API [here](https://github.com/confluentinc/confluent-kafka-dotnet/issues/614).

 ### Branch builds